cowboy/ModularSynthPanelGenerator/README.md

 Development environment notes:

-- Launch the editor ([Visual Studio Code][vscode]) from inside Fusion by opening the `Scripts and Add-Ins` dialog (`Shift + S`), right-clicking on the `EurorackPanelGenerator` and clicking `Edit in code editor`.
+- Launch the editor ([Visual Studio Code][vscode]) from inside Fusion by opening the `Scripts and Add-Ins` dialog (`Shift + S`), right-clicking on the `ModularSynthPanelGenerator` and clicking `Edit in code editor`.
 This allows you to attach the vscode debugger to the running process as well as reload after you've made changes.
 - I've tried to leave the boilerplate files generated by Fusion's `Create script or add-in` relatively untouched, so that the code can be as modular as possible.
 Unused boilerplate has been removed where possible.
 - There are `# type: ignore` comments throughout the code to get